CBornholdt/RWModdingResources/aiBasicOverview.md

 *NOTE* If taking the latter course of action, place those checks immediately in the Giver, so that your ThinkTree does not needless slow down unintended pawns.

 ## The final piece for pawn behavior, Duties
 Previously it was mentioned that a pawn's ThinkTree is mostly static (the previous section describes changes that are always present), saving for that pawn's duty.
 But what is a duty?
 It is a DutyDef, but from the pawn's perspective it is a ThinkTree and a cell (called the focus).
 This is how to have Pawns perform higher, more organized actions than a simple Job; especially when combined with the focus or via repetition.
-An example duty is listed below, that for AI pawn following
+An example duty is listed below, that for AI pawn following a character
 ```xml
 <DutyDef>
   <defName>Follow</defName>